Lie supergroups vs. super Harish-Chandra pairs: a new equivalence

 7pt

 The previous proposition provides remarkable factorizations for the $ A $--points of the Lie supergroup $ G $ and their remarkable subgroups $ N_G $ and $ G^- $.
 Our ultimate goal is to improve such a result, eventually achieving stronger factorization results: in case of $ G $ itself, this will be what is (more or less) known as ``global splitting'' for Lie supergroups.
-We still need two technical lemmas:
+We still need a technical lemma: